toliver38/coun7er/countermeasures/CM0073_RotateActiveDirectoryFederationServicesCertificates.md

 ## Preparation

-- Document the the on-premises and cloud Token Signing Certificate thumbprint and expiration dates.
+- Document the on-premises and cloud Token Signing Certificate thumbprint and expiration dates.
 This can be accomplished after connecting to the Microsoft Online Service with `Connect-MsolService` and running `Get-MsolFederationProperty -DomainName <domain>` or by using AD FS Management under Service > Certificates.
 - Determine whether  `AutoCertificateRollover` is set to `True` before generating a new self-signed certificate.
 This can be done using the PowerShell command `Get-AdfsProperties | FL AutoCert*, Certificate*` If `AutoCertificateRollover` is set to false, a new certificate will have to be generated manually.
 - Consult Microsoft's Emergency rotation of the AD FS certificates from Microsoft Entra documentation before proceeding with rotation of the AD FS certificates.
 Available at <https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/how-to-connect-emergency-ad-fs-certificate-rotation#remove-your-old-certificates>